nicolasdeory/firelight/README.md

 - Effects for summoner spells
 - Add support for different keyboard brands and more RGB devices

+You can join our [Discord](https://discord.gg/EyBuGv) to follow the latest updates.

 ## Known Issues
 - Window focus isn't taken into account
 - Game chat isn't taken into account (keypresses are treated as ability casts)